 Contena is another great place to find a ton f freelance writing jobs online.
 This is a paid membership site but it’s well worth it.
 I landed a client in the first month that paid for the entire membership alone.
 Not to mention it’s been one of my favorite clients yet.

-Content is a great site because they provide you with the most up to date job listing information without making you scour job boards.
-Plus, when you sign up with Contenta you get access to their experienced freelance writing coaches and resources.
+Contena is a great site because they provide you with the most up to date job listing information without making you scour job boards.
+Plus, when you sign up with Contena you get access to their experienced freelance writing coaches and resources.

 Your coach can review your portfolio, make recommendations, and even send pitch samples too.
 And they have an extensive amount of resources which makes it a great way to hone your skills as a freelance writer.

 Upwork has a fee structure based on how long you’ve worked with a client that ranges between 5% and 20% of your earnings.
 The longer you work with a client, the fewer fees Upwork Includes payment protection and payments typically take between 5-7 days to process.

 Blogging Pro is a great job board that very easy to find new freelance writing gigs.
 The site gets updated almost daily with new online writing jobs for all areas of expertise.
 I used this site to help land some of my first clients and have found it super helpful.